 Follow these steps to quickly get your LaCie Drive powered on and connected to your computer.
-To get started, go to section 2.1.
-Connect the USB 2.0 Cable to Your LaCie Drive and to Your Computer.
+To get started, go to: 2.1.
+Connect the FireWire Cable to Your LaCie Drive and to Your Computer; 2.2.
+Connect the USB 2.0 Cable to Your LaCie Drive and to Your Computer; or 2.3.
+Connecting the Optional Power Sharing Cable.